 What is your favorite class and least favorite class and why?
 This question is asked often in college interviews!
 More questions can be found on page 23.
+More questions can be found on page 23.

 Get your transcript from your counselor's office, and fill out the course listings and letter grades with the numeric key equivalent to calculate your GPA.